fatihbucak/CourseLabelChromeExtension/README.md

 # Usage

 ## Firefox
-The .xpi file is released and can be installed temporarily to Firefox browsers.
+The .xpi file is released and can be installed from (Firefox Addons)[https://addons.mozilla.org/en-US/firefox/addon/course-label-ninova/].
+Check releases for the latest release.

 ## Chrome
 This extension is live in the Chrome Web Store and the link is given above, also you can download the repository and install it in your Chrome Browser.